Validating UTM tracking in FastStore

 Step 1: Test UTM capture in store session

-To verify if UTMs are stored when a user visits your store, we will simulate a campaign visit to verify UTM storage in the session in your development environment.
+To verify if UTMs are stored when a user visits your store, simulate a campaign visit in your development environment:

 -